PaulRepo/cloudfeeds-infrastructure-ng/docs/aws_eks/README.md

     ```
     kubectl get nodes -o wide
     ```
-7. Create *cloudfeeds* namespace on the cluster and set it in current context as default namespace for all future refferences
+7. Create *cloudfeeds* namespace on the cluster and set it in current context as default namespace for all future refferences.

     ```
     kubectl create namespace cloudfeeds